 Maxwell-in-Washington courses and events are held at The Center for Strategic and International Studies (CSIS), 1616 Rhode Island Ave., NW in the Dupont Circle neighborhood.
 The Maxwell School maintains an office suite on the fourth floor of CSIS with space for DC-based and visiting faculty and staff as well as a dedicated space for students.
 Learn more about CSIS.

-The Assistant Dean leads and manages all aspects of the program, assisted by a full-time Program Coordinator and two part-time Program Coordinators.
-We currently employ sixteen adjunct faculty members, all DC-based public policy and international affairs professionals/practitioners.
+The Assistant Dean leads and manages all aspects of the program, assisted by a full-time Assistant Director, a full-time Program Coordinator and two part-time Program Coordinators.
+We currently employ twenty adjunct faculty members, all DC-based public policy and international affairs professionals/practitioners.
 Learn more about our staff and faculty.

 Syracuse University is chartered by the New York State Board of Regents and accredited by the Middle States Commission on Higher Education, 3624 Market Street, Philadelphia, PA 19104; 267-284-5000.
 Syracuse University is also licensed by the District of Columbia Higher Education Licensure Commission to offer courses and instruction, including distance education, leading to the award of certificates, diplomas, or degrees.